NREL/SE-and-Tandems/README.md

 ## Known Errors

-* Python windows for file selection open behind the browser window, not in front.
+* Python windows for file selection open behind the browser window, not in front (and may raise a CATransaction warning, but should not influence use of the calculators otherwise).

 * Separate python windows open for each notebook GUI once the first file is selected.
 These windows stay open even after calculation until the terminal session is closed.
 Once you are finished using the GUI, you can force quit the idle python instances.